 “Now I used ta move pianas, and learned the trade from my grand pappy.
 He would have me put the dolly under the piana’ when he was about to move one out.
 And he always said, ‘now son, if you think I’m gonna drop the piana, you run like hell!’”

 Caroline and Peter were not amused by York who’d overstayed his welcome.
-If not nudged along and sent on his way, he’d become a permanent fixture in the tight space occupied by the Knight.
+He’d become a permanent fixture in the tight space occupied by the Knight.

 She was strictly business, sitting there, tinkering with the keys.
 She could barely play her “Bach Prelude in C,” but had a few short elementary pieces under her belt.